 In the summer, though, a heavy plate of wholemeal pasta or brown rice doesn’t have the same appeal as on a cold winter’s evening.

-When the weather heats up I like to get my carbs and fibre from loads of the abundant veg that summer brings.
+When the weather heats up I like to get my carbs and fibre from loads of the abundant veg that summer brings – vegetables are a great source of carbs as well as vitamins and other nutrients.
 Here are my favourite veg-swaps for summer……